Olympic Pin Trading at Rio! 20 Years of Memories of 1996 Atlanta Olympics Pin Trading

 With each Olympics, there is a resurgence of interest in Olympic pin trading.
-The London 2012 Olympic Games naturally sparked interest among Atlanta Olympic 1996 pin trading enthusiasts, who are now celebrating the 20th Anniversary of the Games.
-Interest in pin trading was strong for the Sochi Games and the London Games and it is sure to be just as strong at the Rio Summer Games Olympics, full twenty years since the Atlanta Olympic 1996 Games.
+The London 2012 Olympic Games naturally sparked interest among Atlanta Olympic 1996 pin trading enthusiasts, who celebrated the 20th Anniversary of the Games in 2016.
+Interest in pin trading was strong for the Sochi Games and the London Games and it was just as strong at the Rio Summer Games Olympics, full twenty years since the Atlanta Olympic 1996 Games.

 Just as the athletes limber up and prepare for their event, so do the pin traders start their preparations for trading.
 In some ways, especially for those who are unable to attend the Rio Olympic games, it is a vicarious way to experience the adrenaline rush that may be similar to what the athletes experience when they are about to compete.
 The difference is that pin traders are excited when they get their hands on a rare pin or when they finally find one to finish out their special collection of, say, Izzys, the Atlanta Games mascot.
 That is their finish line.